-To help cover running costs (eg. hire of church, musical director's, accompanist's, soloist's and orchestral players' professional fees) there is an evening class type subscription fee, which is currently £126 for the year September 2015 to July 2016, with a concessionary rate of £99 for students, senior citizens and unwaged.
+To help cover running costs (eg. hire of church, musical director's, accompanist's, soloist's and orchestral players' professional fees) there is an evening class type subscription fee, which is currently £129 for the year September 2021 to July 2022, with a concessionary rate of £102 for students, senior citizens and unwaged.
 However, arrangements can be made to pay termly if necessary.
 New members joining during the year pay the remaining proportion of the fee.
-When you consider that the full fee works out at less than £4 per evening, it is extremely good value for money; also bear in mind that concerts with an orchestra and soloists can cost up to £3,000!
+When you consider that the full fee works out at around £4 per evening, it is extremely good value for money; also bear in mind that concerts with an orchestra and soloists can cost up to £3,000!
 We also arrange social and fund raising events throughout the year to help cover costs.

 In January 2017 FCS was pleased to welcome our new Musical Director David Howard.